 I could live here forever and die happy.

-I went to Shakespeare in the Park, (2nd largest in the country, thank you Buffalo!)
+I went to Shakespeare in Delaware Park (2nd largest in the country, thank you Buffalo!)
 Henry the IV Part 1, not the most exciting play but the day was so perfect I couldn’t let it end.

 Erin and I walked to the park with my quillo, a bottle of wine and bag of Doritos (yes, that was dinner but…Lo! there was a hot dog stand,so we indulged) and watched Saul Elkin and friends perform.
 The play was most excellent.
 A shock really, I somehow made it through Shakespeare in college without reading a majority of the history plays.
 I assumed it would be Boring.